(Kell’s interjections Seoul’s interjections)

 - Synnara — We’re demoting Synnara to the honorable mention category strictly because the site itself is just so daggone horrible.
 Ordering can be… complicated (especially for a newbie).
 The one plus is sales do count in real time; so as soon as you order, the number is reported immediately.

 - G-Market — This site is essentially the eBay of Korea.
-It’s a completely reputable and a decent site if you’re shopping for merch, but please note: sales do not count towards Hanteo and not all will count towards Gaon.
+It’s a completely reputable and a decent site if you’re shopping for merch, but please note: sales do not count towards Hanteo from individual sellers or independent stores and not all will count towards Gaon.
+If you are going to purchase off G-Market, please do so from an official shop only such as Synnara.

 - Direct sales from the company.
-Some groups have their own site where you can order directly from them (like BTS).
+Some groups have their own site where you can order directly from them (like BTS, formerly Super Junior, etc.).
 Most of these shops also do direct reporting, but they don’t offer the international shipping discounts that other stores do for purchasers outside of Korea.
 [Who are we kidding?
 We all know that shipping is possibly the most important factor in where you buy something.
 And free posters!
 Don’t forget the free posters!!]

 Less than Honorable Mentions: